 Movie Locations outside Notting Hill

 Whilst most of the movie takes place in Notting Hill, there are a couple of filming locations dotted in Central London as well.
-Unfortunately, these are so randomly places, that I won’t put them together as part of my Notting Hill movie locations tour.
-Instead, I will just list them, and if you happen to be in the area, why not have a quick look.
+Unfortunately, these are so randomly placed, that it is hard to put them together as part of a Notting Hill movie locations tour.
+Instead, I will just list them, and if you happen to be in the area, go and have a quick look.

 First up the Ritz.

 The world-famous hotel down on Piccadilly where Anna (aka Mrs. Flintstone or Mrs. Pocahontas) is staying when in London.

 In past years, I would have recommended heading there by bus, in an old Routemaster on route 9 from Hammersmith (to re-create the journey William takes when he heads to the Ritz for his ‘date’ with Anna, which turns out to be a press conference).
 Unfortunately, the old Routemaster busses don’t run any more.

 And the Ritz isn’t the only Central London luxury hotel to feature in the movie.